 - Be careful with what you eat.
 Chewing on ice and biting your nails can cause damage.
 Also, some foods can contain hidden materials that can damage them or weaken their bonding.
 Watch out with things like ribs, wings, and corn on the cobb.

-- Brush at least twice daily.
+- Floss once and brush at least twice daily.
 Poor oral hygiene can lead to gum problems, which can cause recession.
 If your gums recede, the edges of your porcelain may become visible.
 Even worse, gum disease can lead to tooth loss.
 In addition, cavities can still occur with veneers, and fillings will affect the look of your smile.

 - Avoid mouthwash with alcohol.
 The alcohol can deteriorate the bonding material.
 If you want to use mouthwash, be sure to use one without alcohol.